On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: Abstract

 \section{Abstract}

-This paper advocates the use of the emerging distributed compressed sensing (DCS) paradigm to deploy energy harvesting (EH) wireless sensor networks (WSN) with data gathering rates substantially higher than the state-of-the-art.
-The basis of our work is a centralized EH-WSN with stylized models that capture the fact that both the collected signals and the harvested energy of different nodes can exhibit correlation.
-Via the probability of incorrect data reconstruction, we characterize the performance of both a compressive-sensing (CS) and a DCS-based approach to data acquisition and reconstruction.
-Moreover, we perform an in-depth comparison of the proposed DCS-based approach against a state-of-the-art distributed source coding (DSC) system in terms of decoded data distortion versus harvested energy.
+This paper advocates the use of the distributed compressed sensing (DCS) paradigm to deploy energy harvesting (EH) Internet of Thing (IoT) devices for energy self-sustainability.
+We consider networks with signal/energy models that capture the fact that both the collected signals and the harvested energy of different devices can exhibit correlation.
+We provide theoretical analysis on the performance of both the classical compressive sensing (CS) approach and the proposed distributed CS (DCS)-based approach to data acquisition for EH IoT.
+Moreover, we perform an in-depth comparison of the proposed DCS-based approach against the distributed source coding (DSC) system.
 These performance characterizations and comparisons embody the effect of various system phenomena and parameters including signal correlation, EH correlation, network size, and energy availability level.
-Our results unveil that, for an EH-WSN consisting of eight SNs with our signal correlation and EH models, the proposed approach allows for a six-fold increase in data gathering capability with respect to the CS-based approach.
-Moreover, the proposed solution offers a substantial reduction of the mean-squared error distortion (up to 66.67\%) with respect to the state-of-the-art DSC system.
+Our results unveil that, the proposed approach offers significant increase in data gathering capability with respect to the CS-based approach, and offers a substantial reduction of the mean-squared error distortion with respect to the DSC system.